INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Consider the simple case of Gay-Lussac’s law for a fixed amount of gas in an enclosed container as a theory proposed for testing.
 The container’s volume is constant throughout the experimental test, and therefore is not represented by a variable.
 The theory is (T'/T)*P = P', where the variable P means gas pressure, the variable T means the gas temperature, and the variables T' and P' are incremented values for T and P in a controlled experimental test, where T' = T ± ΔT, and P' is the predicted outcome that is produced by execution of the test design.

 The statement of the theory may be schematized in the hypothetical-conditional form “For every A if A, then C”, where “A” includes (T'/T)*P, and “C” states the calculated prediction value of P', when temperature is incremented by ΔT from T to T'.
 The theory is universally quantified, and thus claims to be true for every execution of the experimental test.
-And for proponents of the theory, who are believers in the theory, the semantics of T, P, T' and P' are mutually contributing to the semantics of each other, a fact that could be made explicit in this case, because the equation is monotonic such that each variable can be expressed mathematically as a function of all the others by simple algebraic transformations.
+And for proponents of the theory, who are believers in the theory, the semantics of T, P, T' and P' are mutually contributing to the semantics of each other, a fact exhibited explicitly in this case, because the equation is monotonic, such that each variable can be expressed mathematically as a function of all the others by simple algebraic transformations.

 4.17 Semantics of Empirical Testing

 Much has already been said about the artifactual character of semantics, about componential semantics, and about semantical rules.
-In the semantical discussion that follows these concepts are brought to bear upon the discussion of empirical testing and test outcomes.
+In the semantical discussion that follows these concepts are brought to bear upon the discussion of the semantics of empirical testing and of test outcomes.

 If a test has a nonfalsifying outcome, then for the theory’s developer and advocates the semantics of the tested theory is unchanged.
-Since they had proposed the theory in the belief that it would not be falsified, their belief in the theory makes it function for them as a set of semantical rules.
-Thus for them both the theory and the test design are accepted as true, and after the nonfalsifying test outcome both sets of statements continue to contribute parts to the complex meanings of the descriptive terms common to both theory and test design, as before the test.
+Since they had proposed the theory in the belief that it would not be falsified, their belief in the theory makes it function for them as a set of one or several semantical rules.
+Thus for them both the theory and the test design are accepted as true, and after the nonfalsifying test outcome both the theory and test-design statements continue to contribute parts to the complex meanings of the descriptive terms common to both theory and test design, as before the test.

-But when the test outcome is a falsification, there is a semantical change produced in the theory for the developer and advocates of the tested theory who accept the test outcome as a falsification.
-The unchallenged test-design statements continue to contribute semantics to the terms common to the theory and test design by contributing their parts to the meaning complexes of each of the terms common to the theory and test design.
+But if the test outcome is a falsification, then there is a semantical change produced in the theory for the developer and advocates of the tested theory who accept the test outcome as a falsification.
+The unchallenged test-design statements continue to contribute semantics to the terms common to the theory and test design by contributing their parts to the meaning complexes of each of those common terms.
 But the component parts of those meanings contributed by the falsified theory statements are excluded from the semantics of those common terms for the proponents who no longer believe in the theory due to the falsifying test outcome.